roberts1000/rspec_n/README.md

 #### Usage in a Gemfile

-If you want to add rspec_n to your Gemfile, use the `require: false` option so rspec_n files aren't loaded into your app. rspec_n doesn't provide any runtime benefit to apps and requiring it will add unnecessary code to your project.
+If you add rspec_n to your Gemfile, use the `require: false` option so rspec_n isn't loaded into your app. rspec_n doesn't provide any runtime benefit to apps and requiring it will add unnecessary code to your project.
 Also, rspec_n is designed as a standalone commandline tool and isn't tested for compatibility inside other apps.

 ```ruby
 gem 'rspec_n', require: false